 The original Surface Laptop might not even be a year old yet, but that doesn’t mean that we can’t get excited for its sequel, does it?

-With this article, we’d like to explore our expectations for what the Surface Laptop 2 will look like.
-No matter how much we love the original, Windows 10 powered Surface Laptop, there’s always room for improvement.
+In this article, we’d like to lay out our expectations for what the Surface Laptop 2 will look like.
+No matter how much we love the original, Windows 10-powered Surface Laptop, there’s always room to improve.

 Cut to the chase